lsmithso/skcmd/README.txt

-add_contact  - Sends an authz requests to handle search = Search for a Skype user chat - chat to to the user with handle. help - A breif help message.
+add_contact  - Sends an authz requests to handle search = Search for a Skype user chat - chat to to the user with handle. status  Set your status to DND, INVISIBLE  etc nood - set your mood message help - A breif help message.